 This specification is divided into a total of four units, two AS units and two A2 units.
 AS units are worth 40% of the overall A-Level grade.
 Topics studied at AS Level Unit 1 include Culture, Socialization and how identity is formed.
 It also includes the topic of the Family.
 AS Unit 2 topics include Methods of Sociological Enquiry and Education.

-A2 Unit 1: Theme - Power and Control topic - Crime and Deviance.
-A2 Unit 2: Section A Applied Methods of Sociological Enquiry where students design, justify and evaluate a piece of research.
-Unit 2: Social inequality
+AS Unit 1: Acquiring Culture -families and households AS Unit2: Understanding society (Education) and Methods of Sociological Enquiry A2 Unit 3: Theme: Power and Control Topic Crime and Deviance.
+A2 Unit 2: Social Inequality and Applied Methods of Sociological Enquiry where students design, justify and evaluate a piece of research.
 Course Requirement:

-Grade C or above in English Language GCSE and/or Sociology GCSE.
+Grade B or above in English Language GCSE and/or Sociology GCSE.
 It is not essential to have GCSE Sociology to study this course at A-Level.
 Sociology students need to have an open and enquiring mind, a keen interest in current affairs, a willingness to read and research widely, as well as the ability to express opinions whilst listening to the views and opinions of others.
+Additional Information:

-Sociology is highly valued subject for higher education entry and future careers.
+Sociology is a highly valued subject for higher education entry and future careers.
 Sociology students are particularly in demand for people centred occupations and professions that demand analytical approach.
-Hence Sociology students have gone in to careers as wide ranging as; media research, law, police, journalism, teaching, social and welfare work, personnel work, business analysts, civil service and local government research and policy making, advertising, nursing, medicine and market research.
+Hence Sociology students have gone into careers as wide ranging as; media research, law, police, journalism, teaching, social and welfare work, personnel work, business analysts, civil service and local government research and policy making, advertising, nursing, medicine and market research.
 According to a recent survey by the campaign for Social Science graduates of social sciences are more likely to be employed than other graduates.

+Spanish (CCEA) (GCE)

+Leader of Learning // Mrs L Hughes

+Examination Board & Syllabus // CCEA A-level in Spanish

+QAN Code: 601/8398/6

+Course Description: